KevinHerklotz/eastereck/README.md

 An embarrassing porn sound is played.

 #### scrollconfusion
-Scrolling up will scroll down and vice versa.
+Scrolling up will scroll down the page and vice versa.

 #### unicorninvasion
 Unicorns appear all over the screen and a fancy unicorn song is played.